Yervant7/HuntGames/README.md

 ## Installation

-1. Download apk in the realeases section
+1. Download apk in the releases section

 2. Compile the necessary kernel module from the [rwMem repository](https://github.com/Yervant7/rwMem):
     Instructions in the repository see too [Kernel_Action repository](https://github.com/Yervant7/Kernel_Action)